-Warning symptoms include dizziness and a high temperature of 38C or above.
+Warning symptoms include dizziness and a high temperature.

 If you develop sepsis, you'll need to be admitted to hospital and treated with injections of antibiotics.

-During haemodialysis, some people experience muscle cramps, usually in their lower legs.
+During haemodialysis, some people experience muscle cramps, usually in the lower leg.

-This is thought to be caused by the muscles reacting to the fluid loss that occurs during haemodialysis.
+This is thought to be caused by the muscles reacting to the fluid loss that happens during haemodialysis.

 Consult your dialysis care team if you have muscle cramps that become particularly painful.
-Medication may be available to help you cope with the symptoms.
+Medicine may be available to help you cope with the symptoms.